tsangiotis/tsangiotis.github.io/_posts/2020-03-17-coronavirus-and-chill.md

 <p>The antidote is the thrilling story behind "the Queen of the Skies" the <em>Boeing 747</em> as told by Joe Sutter, one of the most celebrated engineers of the twentieth century, who spearheaded its design and construction.</p>

-<p>Almost everything about the 747 were unprecedented and his team were not the most star spangled awesome people at Boeing.
+<p>Almost everything about the 747 was unprecedented and his team were not the most star spangled awesome people at Boeing.
 Those were chasing the supersonic dream.
 Guess who stands today at airports watching the plane <strong>they</strong> designed to take off and land countless times everyday.</p>

 <p>If you are a maker, an aviation enthusiast or you like stories that leave a mark, there is a book for you.</p>
 </td>